Pragya145/Pragya145/README.md

 ---

 <h3 align="center">
 ⭐ "First, solve the problem.
-Then, write the code." – John Johnson
+Then, write the code."
 </h3>